zirpins/iwibot-openwhisk/README.md

 ## Getting your environment set up
 1. If you have not installed and configured your Bluemix CLI already, follow the steps as shown [here](https://console.bluemix.net/docs/cli/index.html#overview).
-2. Run `npm install` in the root directory of the project to install the serverless dependency
+2. Run `npm install` in the root directory of the project to install the serverless dependency and install *serverless* with `sudo npm i -g serverless@1.32`
 3. Copy the `template.local.env` on linux and paste it named `local.env`.
 On Windows copy the `windows-template.local.cmd` and paste it as `local.cmd`.
 Then add your IBM credentials to the `local.env` or `local.cmd`.
 Optionally add another organization and space.
 4. Login to your IBMCloud-CLI on linux via `./bx_authenticate.sh` and on windows via `bx_authenticate.bat`.